- How can I contact the VGL with questions about your services?

 - How old does an animal need to be for DNA testing?

 - There is no age limit for DNA testing.
-However, if you are submitting a hair sample, we need 30-50 hairs with intact roots.
-If you are submitting a young horse, please pull tail hairs.
-For nursing kittens and puppies, please wait at least 1 hour after nursing to sample the animal.
+However, for nursing kittens and puppies, we recommend waiting until they are at least 3 weeks old.
+To avoid contamination, please wait at least 1 hour after nursing before collecting a sample from the animal.
+If you are submitting a hair sample, we need 20-30 hairs with intact roots.
+If submitting samples from a young horse, please pull tail hairs.

 Samples and Sampling